dmora127/tutorial-ospool-minimap/README.md

 # Long-Read Genomics on the OSPool

-This tutorial will walk you through a complete long-read sequencing analysis workflow using Oxford Nanopore data on the OSPool high-throughput computing ecosystem.
+This tutorial will walk you through a long-read mapping analysis workflow using Oxford Nanopore data from the _C. elegans_ CB4856 and _C. elegans_ N2 strain Reference Genomes on the OSPool high-throughput computing ecosystem.
 You'll learn how to:

-* Basecall raw Nanopore reads using the latest GPU-accelerated Dorado basecaller
 * Map your reads to a reference genome using Minimap2
-* Call structural variants using Sniffles2
 * Breakdown massive bioinformatics workflows into many independent smaller tasks
 * Submit hundreds to thousands of jobs with a few simple commands
 * Use the Open Science Data Federation (OSDF) to manage file transfer during job submission